-Shell U.K. Limited (hereafter referred to as Shell) is planning to undertake a nearshore Acoustic Pipeline Inspection (API) survey of pipelines connecting to St Fergus Gas Terminal, which is located on the North Sea coast in Aberdeenshire between Peterhead and Fraserburgh (see Figure 1-1).
+Shell U.K. Limited (Shell) is planning to undertake a nearshore Acoustic Pipeline Inspection (API) survey of pipelines connecting to St. Fergus Gas Terminal, which is located on the North Sea coast in Aberdeenshire between Peterhead and Fraserburgh (see Figure 1-1).
 The gas terminal complex consists of four major onshore receiving, processing, and transporting facility complexes.